openfga/rfcs/20231214-listUsers-api.md

    `expand(document:1#editor)` --> ["user:jon", "person:bob"]

-   1. We find terminal/concrete objects including `user:jon` and `person:bob`. `user:jon` is of the target user_object_type, so add it to the list of items to include in the response, but we filter out/omit `person:bob`.
+   1. We find terminal/concrete objects including `user:jon` and `person:bob`. `user:jon` matches the `user` in the user filter, so add it to the list of items to include in the response, but we filter out/omit `person:bob`.

 1. No further subjects to expand, and so we're done.
 Return the items we accumulated from the steps above.